Like an anchor is to a ship, hope is to the soul.

 Jake strives to provide a safe space for clients from all backgrounds, ethnicities, and orientations.
 He works with his client to help them reach their goal of improving their overall quality of life.

 Stacey Hurt LMHC

 Stacey’s interest in helping clients cope with their experiences of trauma led her to become trained in Eye Movement Desensitization and Reprocessing (EMDR).
-She is happy to explain this process to you and discuss whether you would be a good candidate for this particular intervention.
+She has now been an EMDR practitioner for several years.
+Stacey is happy to explain this process to you and discuss whether you would be a good candidate for this particular intervention.

 Steve Dreesman tLMHC